What Medications Are Safe To Take During Pregnancy?

 • Claritin, Zyrtec, or Allegra

-• Laxatives (non-stimulant such as Colace, Milk of Magnesia, and Senna are okay.
-Avoid Ex-lax)
+• Laxatives (non-stimulants such as Colace, Milk of Magnesia, and Senna are okay.
+Avoid Ex-lax.)

 GERD, Acid Reflux, Heartburn medications